 Listen to the Podcast

-Hey this is Sasha Evdakov, and welcome to another episode of let’s talk stocks, episode number 92, and in this episode we’re going to go into the basics, or the fundamentals, or the foundation of technical analysis, of support and resistance.
+Hey, this is Sasha Evdakov, and welcome to another episode of let’s talk stocks, episode number 92, and in this episode, we’re going to go into the basics, or the fundamentals, or the foundation of technical analysis, support, and resistance.

-If you’re been with me for a while, fi you’re more intermediate or even advanced I’m going to still try to give you some more knowledge and insight to taking that learning education and knowledge to a deeper level.
+If you've been with me for a while, if you’re more intermediate or even advanced I’m going to try still to give you some more knowledge and insight to take that learning education and knowledge to a deeper level.

-When we look at knowledge and information and education there’s always a deeper level.
-And as far as the four levels of competencies go, there are 4 different levels, and that is unconscious incompetence.
+When we look at knowledge and information and education, there’s always a deeper level.
+And as far as the four levels of competencies go, there are four different levels, and that is unconscious incompetence.
 Conscious incompetence.
-Conscious competence.
+Conscious Competence.
 And unconscious competence.

 If this doesn’t make sense at all right now, and if you’re a little more international and English is your second language, then you can substitute unconsciousness for more awareness or not awareness.
 Competence would be more knowledge, your knowledge or your smarts or your understanding.
-So you could substitute it for that, and if I was to give you a driving example, you basically go from stage 1, to 2, to 3, to 4, this is the way that things really work in your understanding, in your knowledge, in your competencies, and your awareness.
+So you could replace it for that, and if I was to give you a driving example, you go from stage 1 to 2, to 3, to 4, this is the way that things work in your understanding, in your knowledge, in your competencies, and your awareness.

 I’ve covered this in more detail in my accelerate your stock trading education course, which is the light green course, if you want to take a look at that, we go more in depth about this.